-Learn phrases in the Latin language by selecting the phrases that you want to learn from the list on the right.
+Learn Latin phrases by selecting the phrases that you want to learn from the subjects below.

 These cover a wide variety of Latin topics, including eclesiatical Latin, legal Latin, general phrases and proverbs and maxims.
 The Latin phrases have audio.